Invasive Telemetry

 What is an invasive electrode video telemetry recording?

 You are having this investigation as your consultant requires more information following surface EEG recordings.
 Invasive electrodes are inserted into or directly on to the brain under general anaesthetic in the operating theatre.
-We will then record continuous EEG until sufficient information is obtained which can take up to 2 weeks in duration.
+We will then record continuous EEG until sufficient information is obtained which can take up to two weeks in duration.
 On the ward for your safety you will be monitored by a member of staff via live video.
 You will be in a single private room with television and private bathroom.
 Once the investigation starts you will be unable to leave the room until the test is finished.
 You may need to go back to the operating theatre to have the electrodes removed.

 What should I do before the test?